mids-w205-fund-of-data-eng/git-repos/README.md

 This tool is useful in tracking:

-- which students have accepted an assignment
+which students have accepted an assignment

     git repos list --org-name mids-w205-martin-mims assignment-01

-- which student assignments have been submitted for grading
+which student assignments have been submitted for grading

     git repos reviews --org-name mids-w205-martin-mims --reviewer=mmm assignment-01

-- which student assignments have been graded
-- the grades for each student assignment
+which student assignments have been graded and the grades for each student assignment

     git repos reviews --org-name mids-w205-martin-mims --reviewer=mmm --state=APPROVED assignment-01